lupoonehundred/LupoOneBot/README.md

   **Music Options**
 - [ ] `!queue` - Returns the current queue of sources the are going to play.

-  **Information Options**
-- [ ] `!call-api [Link/Name]` - Returns requested information from a specified api.
-- [ ] `!save-api [Link] [Name]` - (Admins Only) Saves a certain api under a name to be recalled later.

-If you have any suggestions make sure to open an Issue with the feature as the title.
+If you have any suggestions make sure to open an Issue with the feature as the title and tag it as an enhancement.

 ## Installation & Server Joining

-The bot is not open to join servers but in the future when the Bot is bug-free with the current features.
+The bot is not open to join servers but in the future when the Bot is bug-free with the current features, it will be avaliable.
 If you want to help with developing, Contact me at LupoOneBot@gmail.com.